onedaydoors/one-day-reviews/index.markdown

   label: Yelp
   review_url: https://yelp.com
   button_label: ''
-page_title: Your feedback is extremely important to us.
+page_title: Your feedback is extremely important to us
 page_content: Please take a few minutes to share your experience by posting a review for our business.